 In addition to the monetary settlement, the settling ORI’s have also signed a Corporate Integrity Agreement with the United States Department of Health and Human Services Office of Inspector General.
 This agreement will require them to implement procedures and controls to prevent any such fraud from occurring again and subjects the ORI’s to annual reviews of future Medicare claims.

-The whistleblower who filed the FCA qui tam lawsuit, thus initiating the investigation into the ORI’s possible Medicaid fraud, played a crucial role.
+The whistleblower who filed the FCA qui tam lawsuit, thus initiating the investigation into the ORI’s possible Medicare fraud, played a crucial role.
 The end result of Medicare billing for unnecessary procedures, like the injections in this case, is for taxpayer dollars, which have been earmarked to provide healthcare for some of the country’s most susceptible population segments, to instead line the pockets of fraudsters.
 Further, subjecting patients to unnecessary and clinically unsupported procedures opens those patients up to a multitude of risks and potential complications.
 By taking action and exposing the alleged misconduct by the ORI’s, the whistleblower here once again proved the efficacy of the FCA in stopping fraud against the federal government, and ultimately, against the taxpayers of the United States.

 Frequently Asked Questions (FAQs): What is Qui Tam?